When I was a teenager (many, many, many moons ago), I used to wash my hair every single day.

 Fast forward to 20 years…

-You might heard it a thousand times, don’t wash your hair every day – but here is what REALLY happens to hair when you stop washing it all the time!
+You might have heard it a thousand times, don’t wash your hair every day!
+So here is what REALLY happens to hair when you stop washing it all the time!

 1. It will be less greasy.